Easy Chimichurri Steak is drizzled with a bold herb-packed sauce

 Chimichurri sauce originated in Argentina and Uruguay and is used as both an ingredient in cooking but also as a condiment to drizzle over grilled meats and more.
 Grilled steak is the most common way to use Chimichurri sauce.

-It’s an herb lovers dream come true with parsley, oregano and cilantro.
-Add garlic, shallots, red wine vinegar and chile flakes, along with olive oil, and you have the perfect herby sauce.
+It’s an herb lover’s dream come true with parsley, oregano, and cilantro.
+Add garlic, shallots, red wine vinegar, and zesty chile flakes, along with olive oil, and you have the perfect herby sauce.

 Chimichurri sauce always has parsley and usually oregano.
 Some have cilantro (ours does!) but if you don’t like cilantro you can replace it with all parsley.
 We are huge fans of cilantro so we love the addition.